neoforged/.github/primers/1.21.2/index.md

         - `listDisplaysForRecipe` - Accepts a list of display entries of the recipes to display.
         - `replaceRecipes` is removed
         - `$CachedCheck#getRecipeFor` now takes in a `ServerLevel` instead of a `Level`
+        - `$IngredientCollector` - A recipe consumer that extracts the ingredient from a recipe and adds it to a `RecipePropertySet`
+        - `$IngredientExtractor` - A method that gets the ingredients of a recipe when present.
         - `$ServerDisplayInfo` - A record that links a display entry to its recipe holder.
     - `RecipeMap` - A class which maps recipe holders by their recipe type and resource key.
     - `RecipePropertySet` - A set of ingredients that can be used as input to a given recipe slot.
 Used to only allow specific inputs to slots on screens.